 Average miles traveled per technician per day (or per work order) – well-planned visits should be optimized in terms of the distance to and between each client’s premises.
 The situation becomes more complicated when changes in technicians’ schedules occur.
 A great deal of information needs to be processed to assign a worker near the customer’s location while avoiding unnecessary costs.
 However, if this is feasible it can lead to significant savings in fuel costs per month and year.

-Technician idle time – idle time does not mean that technicians are standing around willfully doing nothing.
+Technician idle time – idle time does not mean that technicians are standing around doing nothing.
 It is the time spent at base, and cannot be charged out to the customer.
 Typically, this could be time spent locating keys or vehicles, waiting for parts, and other such issues.
 The monetary value of idle time can be calculated by subtracting the hours worked from the hours attended.
 When you factor in the labor cost per hour, you can see how many lost hours your company pays for.

 Mean time to repair – this is the time needed to repair a given component or device.
 With this information, you can plan service visits more effectively.
 The factors that generally speed up issue resolution include employees’ knowledge of how to manage work orders, the necessary parts, and the quality of information provided by dispatchers.

 Upsell ratio – providing a service is not always enough to stay in business.
 Proactiveness and upselling by your field staff who have face-to-face contact with end-customers (and know their needs and expectations) are also important.
 Properly trained and equipped technicians can provide added value to your sales process, shortening the path to the sale, and cutting the overall cost.
+That’s why it is worth focusing on KPIs for field service technicians.

 In Comarch, for example, we have defined system features enabling specific KPIs to be optimized.
 It is also feasible to do the same for organizational procedures.
 With similar information, company managers are aware of the micro-metrics that impact the macro-metrics, and may identify even small areas for improvement.
 For these reasons, metrics should be used in organizations.